 Shamans generally maintain intimate personal relationships with a broad range of plants, which they perceive as spiritual entities.
 The plants are supposed to have their own consciousness and character.
 A shaman functions as medicine doctor, knowing multiple uses and preparation procedures, which are handed over from generation to generation, or learned from direct interaction with the plants.

-A last way the brew is used, is for contacting the spirits.
+The last way the brew is used is for contacting the spirits.
 Spirits can be called upon to attend the ceremony or to provide information.
 It is also possible that a spirit temporarily takes over the body of the shaman and acts on behalf of him/her.
 During that time the shaman is able to travel to other dimensions and gather information and visions.

 Mestizo curanderos use the same ritual equipment as indigenous shamans, though individual differences on how to conduct a ceremony or a healing are commonplace.
 It’s likely that a healer is acquainted with a range of different (healing) techniques and (religious) traditions, and integrates those in his or her practice.